She's in her bathroom, babe. She's always in her bathroom.

 Because in fashion and beauty, we're not buying products.
 We're buying feelings.
 Identity.
 The version of ourselves who has good skin, who figured it out, who found the thing that works.
 And feelings don't care about your critical thinking skills.
 Feelings walk right past the part of you that knows better.

-Research published in Computers in Human Behavior shows that disclosure helps viewers recognise content as advertising — but recognition doesn't eliminate influence.6 The brand outcomes remain intact.
+Research published in Computers in Human Behavior shows that among adolescent viewers, disclosure helps them recognise content as advertising -- but recognition doesn't eliminate influence on brand attitudes.6 The brand outcomes remain intact.
 We know, and we fall, and the knowing doesn't stop the falling.

 I'm not here to make you feel bad about that.
 I'm here because I do it too.
 We're in this together, babe.
 Scrolling at midnight, clicking the link, knowing the whole time.

 Now.
-Here's where it gets relevant to what we do at this magazine.
+Here's where it gets relevant to what we map at this platform.

 The girl in the bathroom has discovered sustainability.
 Or rather: the brands selling sustainability have discovered the girl in the bathroom.